-As of February 13, 2019:
+As of February 12, 2020:

-- we owned 101 properties totaling 11.7 million square feet (all references to the number of properties and square footage are unaudited herein and throughout Notes) of rentable space in 24 states; - our occupancy rate was 99.1%; - the weighted average remaining term of our mortgage debt was 7.0 years and the weighted average interest rate was 4.7%; and - the average remaining lease term of the portfolio was 6.9 years.
+- we owned 122 properties totaling 14.6 million square feet (all references herein and throughout the Notes to Consolidated Financial Statements to the number of properties and square footage are unaudited) of rentable space in 28 states; - our occupancy rate was 97.0%; - the weighted average remaining term of our mortgage debt was 5.2 years and the weighted average interest rate was 4.4%; and - the average remaining lease term of the portfolio was 7.2 years.

 We conduct substantially all of our business activities through an Umbrella Partnership Real Estate Investment Trust structure, by which all of our properties are held, directly or indirectly, by Gladstone Commercial Limited Partnership (the "Operating Partnership").
-We control the sole general partner of the Operating Partnership and currently own, directly or indirectly, approximately 97.5% of the common units of limited partnership interest in the Operating Partnership ("OP Units").
+We control the sole general partner of the Operating Partnership and currently own, directly or indirectly, approximately 98.5% of the common units of limited partnership interest in the Operating Partnership ("OP Units").
 We have in the past, and may in the future, issue OP Units in connection with the acquisition of commercial real estate, and thereby potentially expand the number of limited partners of the Operating Partnership.
 Limited partners who hold limited partnership units in our Operating Partnership for at least one year will generally be entitled to cause us to redeem these units for cash or, at our election, shares of our common stock on a one-for-one basis.